+At present, Specx includes several simple schedulers.
+The first one is a First-In-First-Out (FIFO) scheduler, called \texttt{SpSimpleScheduler}, which uses a single list implemented with atomic operations.
+This scheduler only supports CPU workers.

+The second scheduler, \texttt{SpPrioScheduler}, uses a priority queue to store tasks, ensuring they are popped in priority order.
+However, this scheduler also only supports CPU workers.

+The third scheduler, called \texttt{SpHeterogeneousPrioScheduler}, uses three priority queues: one for CPU-only tasks, one for GPU-only tasks, and one for hybrid tasks.
+Workers first pick a task from their corresponding queue and then from the hybrid queue if necessary.
+Consequently, tasks within a queue are consumed in priority order, but tasks of higher priority might reside in the hybrid queue.

+Finally, we provide a variant of the heteroprio scheduler~\cite{agullo2016task,10.7717/peerj-cs.969}.
+In our implementation, each GPU worker has its own queue.
+The user should provide a priority-pair with each task, where the pair represents a priority for the CPU and a priority for the GPU.
+Thus, tasks are inserted into the queue with different priorities for the CPU and the GPU (the idea being that a task for which the GPU is faster should have a higher priority on the GPU, and vice versa for the CPU).
+This scheduler includes an option to favor the worker that releases the task by providing a bonus to the task’s priorities.

+We plan to introduce more sophisticated schedulers~\cite{10596474} in the near future, but this will require performance models of the tasks to enable the scheduler to make more informed decisions, which implies significant engineering work.

-At present, Specx utilizes a simple First-In-First-Out (FIFO) scheduler, but we plan to introduce more sophisticated schedulers~\cite{10.7717/peerj-cs.969} in the near future.
-Anyway, it is straightforward to provide a new scheduler, and users have the flexibility to implement a custom scheduler specifically designed for their application.
+In any case, with our design, it is straightforward to provide a new scheduler, and users have the flexibility to implement a custom scheduler specifically designed for their application.